telerik/blazor-docs/components/filemanager/events.md

 1. The server returns the file content.
 1. The `OnDownload` handler puts the returned file content to a `MemoryStream` and assigns it to `args.Stream`.

+### PathChanged

+The `PathChanged` event fires when the user navigates to a different folder through the TreeView or by double-clicking a folder item in the View.
+The event handler receives the new path as a `string` argument.

 ### SelectedItemsChanged

 The `SelectedItemChanged` event fires every time the user clicks on a new file/folder in the main pane of the FileManager.
 You can use it with one-way binding of the `SelectedItems` parameter to respond to user selection.